telerik/xaml-docs/controls/radgridview/managing-data/how-to/scroll-to-newly-added-item.md

 			If gridView IsNot Nothing Then
 				Dim scrollToNewItem = GetScrollToNewItem(d)
 				Dim behaviors = Interaction.GetBehaviors(d)
-				Dim singleClickEditBehavior = behaviors.SingleOrDefault(Function(x) TypeOf x Is ScrollToNewItemBehavior)
+				Dim scrollToNewItemBehavior = behaviors.SingleOrDefault(Function(x) TypeOf x Is ScrollToNewItemBehavior)

-				If singleClickEditBehavior IsNot Nothing AndAlso Not scrollToNewItem Then behaviors.Remove(singleClickEditBehavior)
+				If scrollToNewItemBehavior IsNot Nothing AndAlso Not scrollToNewItem Then behaviors.Remove(scrollToNewItemBehavior)
-				ElseIf singleClickEditBehavior Is Nothing AndAlso scrollToNewItem Then singleClickEditBehavior = New ScrollToNewItemBehavior()
+				ElseIf scrollToNewItemBehavior Is Nothing AndAlso scrollToNewItem Then scrollToNewItemBehavior = New ScrollToNewItemBehavior()
-					behaviors.Add(singleClickEditBehavior)
+					behaviors.Add(scrollToNewItemBehavior)
 				End If
 			End If
 		End Sub